-Actor and martial artist Steven Seagal was born on April 10, 1951, in Lansing, Michigan.
-The son of a nurse and a teacher, Seagal attended Orange Coast College and Fullerton College in California.
-He traveled to Japan at the age of 17 where he taught English, studied Zen and perfected his martial arts, eventually earning black belts in aikido, karate, judo and kendo.
+Actor and martial artist Steven Seagal was born on April 10, 1952, in Lansing, Michigan.
+The son of a nurse and a teacher, he started studying martial arts under Fumio Demura when he was a child.
+Seagal later traveled to Japan at the age of 17 where he taught English, studied Zen and perfected his martial arts, eventually earning black belts in aikido, karate, judo and kendo.

 In addition to the attention that he’s received as a film star, Seagal has also caught the attention of the media due to his mysterious and questionable life.
 Not only has he hinted at having been involved with the CIA, but he also raised suspicion in regards to his work with the Tibetan freedom fighters.
 Also, in 1997 Seagal revealed that he had been a given the title of tulku—the reincarnation of the Buddhist lama—by His Holiness Penor Rinpoche.
 Even through the skepticism, he has consistently been a student of Buddhism.

 In 2013, Seagal once again turned heads outside of his work on the silver screen because of his relationship with Chechnya leader Ramzan Kadyrov.
 Seagal went to visit the controversial leader, who has been accused of kidnapping and torturing Islamic insurgents and their families, twice throughout the year.
 In the first instance that Segal went to the Russian republic of Chechnya to visit Kadyrov in May was to visit the leader's home in Grozny, the capital of Chechnya.
 Seagal returned to Chechnya again in October, when he was spotted at a gala concert dedicated to Grozny's 195th anniversary.